 The Land Side portion of the Fisherman's Wharf Community Benefit District (FWCBD) was founded by the business and property owners of in November 2005.
 On July 15, 2020, the Land Side CBD was successfully renewed for another 15-year term.

-In December 2006, the FWCBD formed the Port Side business based community benefit district, which incorporates businesses with leases from the Port of San Francisco.
+In December 2006, the FWCBD formed the Port Side business-based community benefit district, which incorporates businesses with leases from the Port of San Francisco.
 On November 17, 2020, the Port Side renewal was brought to the Board of Supervisors for review.
-While a record 98.39% of all Portside businesses participated in the election, we are disappointed to report that primarily as a result of an active campaign against renewal, we were only able to secure 45% of the weighted vote to renew the district in the election last night.
+While a record 98.39% of all Portside businesses participated in the election, we are disappointed to report that primarily as a result of an active campaign against renewal, we were only able to secure 45% of the weighted vote to renew the district in the election.

 The renewal process included both a petition and ballot vote-by-mail for our constituents, certification from the Board of Supervisors, and ultimately the Mayor’s signature.